 Don’t go ahead without developing an MVP.
-Later you can go for full-fledged product development.
+Later, you can go for full-fledged product development.

 Now you have developed your product, it is time to market it.
 Because marketing is the only way to reach a large number of customers.
 Marketing raises awareness of a product.

 The scenario has changed since Covid.
-According to statistics published in the MoneyConnexion blog, there is an increase in digital ads or internet advertising.
+According to statistics published in the MoneyConnexion blog, there is an increase in digital or internet advertising.
 Whether you want to sell online or offline, you must have the right marketing strategy.

-If you promote a physical product like merchandise, you need a retail outlet or a warehouse to store them.
+If you promote a physical product like merchandise, you need a retail outlet or a warehouse to store it.
 On the other hand, if you ship products directly to the customer’s home, you must figure out a delivery mechanism.